bcgsc/mtGrasp/README.md

 `Total Number of Base Pairs Per Assembly`: the total number of base pairs in the mitochondrial sequence(s) generated by mtGrasp

-`Length of the Lonest Contig (bp)`: the length of the longest mitochondrial sequence generated by mtGrasp
+`Length of the Longest Contig (bp)`: the length of the longest mitochondrial sequence generated by mtGrasp

 `Circular or Linear`: whether the mitochondrial sequence(s) generated by mtGrasp is circular or linear